Reinis-FRP/defi-tracking/README.md

 [compound_repay.py](./compound_repay.py) calculates expected Compound borrow balance in future.
 Useful when planning to repay only interest amount and keep principal balance fixed.

+[track_emp.py](./track_emp.py) fetches all deployed EMP contracts and their parameters from on-chain data.

+TODO:

+* optimize fetching all parameters from create transaction
+* format output as CSV
+* add current minted amounts and collateral locked